Killing of Robert Hamill: Trial of Paul Rodney Marc Hobson

-Paul Rodney Marc Hobson was found not guilty of the murder of Robert Hamill after a crown court trial, however he was found guilty of unlawful fighting and causing an affray and sentenced to four years' imprisonment.
+Paul Rodney Marc Hobson was found not guilty of the murder of Robert Hamill after a crown court trial.
+However, he was found guilty of unlawful fighting and causing an affray and sentenced to four years' imprisonment.
 The case under which Hobson was prosecuted is questionable as the main witness, Constable Atkinson of the then RUC, was at one stage a suspect in conspiracy to cause murder in the same case.
 His solicitor also did not use crucial evidence in the case to cross-examine witnesses.
 Mr. Justice McCollum said during his verdict that the killing was a sectarian act, with a very large number of loyalists attacking a small number of nationalists, but that he could not decide whether the RUC men had left their Land Rover or not during the attack.

 Criticism of police actions

 Rosemary Nelson was solicitor for the Hamill family (until she was assassinated by a loyalist car bomb in Lurgan) and she began holding the RUC to account within days of the assault on Robert Hamill.
 The four RUC officers in the land rover at the scene were heavily criticized for not getting out of their vehicle and intervening or taking any other actions (such as calling for back up or firing shots into the air) to try to prevent the prolonged attack on Hamill, with accusations being leveled that they did not intervene because it was a Catholic who was being attacked.
 The RUC itself was also criticised for initially claiming in press releases that there was a riot between two large groups; then afterwards claiming it was a large group attacking a group of four.
-RUC officer Gordon Cooke was also the subject of a subsequent internal investigation where he was accused of neglecting to preserve the crime scene, as well as failing to arrange the prompt arrests of identified suspects (or the seizure of their clothes for forensic examination), which resulted in loss of valuable forensic and identification evidence that led to a number of persons being acquitted at court for offences linked to the death of Robert Hamill.He was subsequently exonerated of all allegations.
+RUC officer Gordon Cooke was also the subject of a subsequent internal investigation where he was accused of neglecting to preserve the crime scene, as well as failing to arrange the prompt arrests of identified suspects (or the seizure of their clothes for forensic examination), which resulted in loss of valuable forensic and identification evidence that led to a number of persons being acquitted at court for offences linked to the death of Robert Hamill.
 Diane Hamill, sister of Robert, also claimed the RUC had harassed her in the lead up to the trial of Marc Hobson, citing incidents such as blocking her in a car park with their vehicles and following her on foot while she was out shopping.